ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 ```
 {: codeblock}

-The price for `Shoes` has been modified after or at the **BEFORE** timestamp.
+In this example, the price for `Shoes` has been modified after or at the **BEFORE** timestamp.
 The system returns the previous valid row.

 See also [the **BEFORE** subclause](https://cloud.ibm.com/docs/netezza?topic=netezza-runningqueries_tt).